vyakaa/web-aqa/WebTaskDescription.md

 - Ensure the user is redirected to the appropriate homepage or dashboard after a successful login
 - Ensure the login form error messages are clear, concise, and do not expose sensitive details
 - Ensure a spinner appears during pages load
-- !!!
-Verify if the system respects case sensitivity for both usernames and passwords, as per requirements
+- Verify if the system respects case sensitivity for both usernames and passwords, as per requirements
-- !!!
-Attempt login with special characters in the username and password fields to verify input handling
+- Attempt login with special characters in the username and password fields to verify input handling
-- !!!
-Test logging in from multiple devices or browsers with the same account and verify session handling
-- !!!
-Test for SQL injection vulnerabilities in the username and password fields
-- !!!
-Validate that the login and logout fields are safe from XSS attacks
 - Ensure a user can log in using valid credentials

+#

 - Ensure that the user can successfully upload a PDF file for conversion
 - Ensure a progress indicator or status message is displayed during the conversion process
 - Convert a PDF with plain text (no images or formatting) into DOCX and verify all text is present and readable